WJ-IIOI/Cyclistic_Bike_Share_Analysis_Using_MySQL_Tableau/README.md

-# STEP 1 ASK – Understand the Problem
+# STEP 1 ASK – Understand the problem
-## 1.1 Business task
-*	Devise marketing strategies to convert casual riders to members.
-*	Analyze historical bike trip data to identify trends in how annual members and casual riders use Cyclistic bikes differently.

-## 1.2  Defining the problem
+## 1.1  Defining the problem
 The main problem for the director of the marketing and marketing analytics team is this:
 Design marketing strategies aimed at converting Cyclistic’s casual riders into annual members.\
 There are three questions that will guide this future marketing program.